 Many property investors use auction finance as a means of obtaining land and buildings at below-market rates.
 Specialist lenders exist via whom funds can be made available for bidding at auction.

 Auction finance can be useful for developers whose equity is tied up in their property portfolio and who can demonstrate a solid track record in the industry.

 It is possible to obtain finance with less experience but lenders will require additional security.

-What Type of Property Finance Do I need?
+What Type of Property Development Finance Do I need?

 Understand which type of finance is best suited for your situation will come from matching your project type, scope and time frame with the appropriate solution.